etica/egaz-pool/README.md

    make sure you do not lose the generated UTC keystore file (its in ~/.geth/keystore) and dont forget your password

+### Create the geth.service file
    sudo nano /etc/systemd/system/geth.service
    Copy the following example into the file and alter as needed.

         [Unit]
         description=geth